Objectives and Key Results

 Look at your KPIs

 Why have you been hired?
-What’s the purpose of your role and position?
+What’s the purpose of your team and your position?
 Are you living up to these expectations?
 The Objectives that you’ve set for yourself, are they in-line with what is expected of you?
-In other words: should you/your team, or someone else be the owner for that Objective?

 Crowdsource the knowledge of your people

 To make working with OKR more practical, we split up the criteria for Objectives by must-haves and nice-to-haves.
-An Objective must meet the must-have criteria for it to qualify as an Objective.
-The nice-to-haves further improve the Objective.
+An Objective should meet the must-have criteria for it to qualify as an Objective.

-The Objective must be inside the circle of influence for the owner.
+The Objective ideally is inside the circle of influence for the owner.
 That means that the owner is actually able to influence the area of the Objective.
 Making an engineer the owner of an Objective that’s about bringing on board new customers makes no sense since it’s outside their circle of influence.

 Every Objective should be limited in time and therefore needs a horizon.
 If you set OKRs on a quarterly cadence, the deadline is usually the end of a quarter.
 Objectives can, however, be due before or after the end of the quarter.

-An Objective cannot contain any numbers.
-Leave the numbers for the Key Results.
+An Objective cannot contain any metrics.
+Leave the metrics for the Key Results.